 Colombo is where our Sri Lanka adventure started and ended.
-Is a big city with some interesting spots to discover.
-It offers a bunch of accommodation, restaurants and places to know the culture and country.
+It is a big city with some interesting spots to discover.
+It offers a bunch of accommodation, restaurants and places to know the culture and the country.
 How to move?
-As I mentioned in mi first post, We walk all around the place as our hotel was… Continue reading Ceylon´s capital…Colombo
+As I mentioned in mi first post, We walk all around the place as our… Continue reading Ceylon´s capital…Colombo

 If you heard about Sri Lanka before, you must know Galle.
 This is one of the most famous places because of the well conserved downtown.
 During the history the Portuguese, the British and Dutch contribute to built this beautiful place.
-And now is a place with a special charm and full of nice restaurants and… Continue reading Galle!
+And now it is a place with a special charm and full of nice restaurants… Continue reading Galle!

 Mirissa is the place for those looking for surf vibes in a wavy sandy beach, party mood (most on the high season), and many restaurants besides the beach.
 How to get there?
-Keeping on our "road trip", from Tangalle to Mirissa there were some options with the bus (direct and with transfer in Matara) but… Continue reading Mirissa
+Keeping on our "road trip", from Tangalle to Mirissa were some options with the bus (direct and with transfer in Matara) but again… Continue reading Mirissa